dotansimha/graphql-code-generator/docs/getting-started/schema-field.md

       loader: my-file-loader.js
 ```

-Your custom loader should export a default function, and return `GraphQLSchema` object.
+Your custom loader should export a default function that returns `GraphQLSchema` object.
 For example:

 ```js
 const { buildSchema } = require('graphql');